 - 1 tablespoon garlic powder

 - 1 tablespoon dried dill weed

 - 1/2 teaspoon black pepper

-Mix all ingredients together in medium-size bowl until well-combined.
+- Whisk all ingredients together gently in medium-size bowl until well-combined.

 - Transfer to airtight container and store in cool, dry place.
 (Dry mix will keep for 4-6 months.)